The Sound of Bleeding Gums: Production

-This episode marked the first time a deaf actor was cast on The Simpsons, John Autry II as Monk.
 The plot of the episode was inspired by the life of its writer, Loni Steele Sosthand, whose brother, Eli, is hearing impaired.
+Sosthand grew up with a father who introduced jazz to the family and considered a situation where Lisa discovers Bleeding Gums Murphy has a deaf son.
 American Sign Language was also used in the episode, and the producers used two ASL consultants to make sure the ASL was as accurate as possible, despite the limitation of Simpsons characters only having four fingers on each hand.
-Despite the coincidence of the timing, this episode was actually conceived before CODA.
 Other roles were played by three other deaf actors – Ian Mayorga, Kaylee Arellano, and Hazel Lopez – from No Limits, a nonprofit dedicated to deaf children.

+This episode marked the first time a deaf actor was cast on The Simpsons: John Autry II as Monk.
+Sosthand recommended casting Autry as Monk to executive producers James L. Brooks and Al Jean.
+Autry was previously cast in a television pilot that Sosthand developed based on her and her brother's lives.
+Sosthand's brother Eli and deaf comedian Kathy Buckley also voiced characters in the episode.

 This is also the first speaking appearance of Bleeding Gums Murphy since the death of his original voice actor, Ron Taylor, in 2002.
 Here, Murphy is voiced in flashback and ghost form by Kevin Michael Richardson.

 Reception

+Viewing Figures

+The episode was the most watched program of the night on Fox, scoring a 0.3 demo rating and 0.95 million viewers.